What Your Food Cravings Really Mean

 A handful of nuts a day can be a healthy snack, but it can also hint to an inner frustration and irritation, says Sophie Skover, author of The Continuous Appetite.
 "The act of chewing and cracking the food in your mouth can momentarily release that angst, but the problem is the second that the crunching stops, the frustration returns—and many people go back to eating more and can end up polishing off an entire bag of chips."
 (DYK overeating can actually rewire your brain?!)

 A better way to release that tension is to punch a punching bag or do any kind of exercise, which will release endorphins to boost your mood, explains Elizabeth DeRobertis, R.D., a registered dietitian in Westchester, New York.
-(And make that healthy exercise high last longer with these tricks.)
 Or put in your earbuds: Several studies have shown that relaxing music really does relieve stress.
 "And pack carrot sticks to have on-hand when you want a healthier crunchy snack," DeRobertis adds.
-(Related: 9 Low-Cal Crunchy Snacks to Satisfy Your Food Cravings)
+(Related: 12 Healthy Snacks for Weight Loss, According to Dietitians)

 Why You're Having a Food Craving for Cheese